 Many stakeholders do not have a point of reference for the project and rejects it based on lack of information.

 - Sometimes stakeholders must be educated to understand how the produced solution satisfies the business’ objectives.
 Do you communicate a new external fact such as how the SAP Project System module integrates with the Human Resources department and that this feature can be used to create Work Breakdown Structures and assign resources to those tasks, while using the Network feature to automatically define dependencies within the WBS?
 Explaining how productive tracking of project cost can be exported from the HR time reporting system instead of updating numerous spreadsheets, allows stakeholders to review the benefits from the solution the project produces, and goes a long way toward successful project delivery.

 There are other stakeholders that can and do associate the project managers’ presence as a threat.

 - Corporate life can have a ruthless undertone seemly only understood by the players.
-When new people show up in a department unannounced and the team is not prepped beforehand to understand the role and function of the new people, teams can become suspicious of the organizations motives.
-The first task is to work on establishing trust through conversation and actions.
+When new people show up in a department unannounced and the team is not prepped beforehand to understand the role and function, teams can become suspicious of the organizations motives.
+The first task is to work on establishing trust through conversation and action.
 “The Speed of Trust, by Stephen Covey”, describes how a lack of trust can slow down or speed up organizational results.The cost of low trust can be experienced through bureaucracy, seen in written communications were seniors are carbon copied on every piece of email, and felt when employees are afraid to voice differing opinions.
-Once an organization’s trust has eroded only genuine communication and actions over time can begin to rebuild trust.
+Once an organization’s trust has eroded only genuine communication and action over time can begin to rebuild trust.

 The variety, level, and amount of communications on projects can be staggering especially, when you consider the various stakeholders perspectives, point of reference, and aversion to change.